-This ASVAB study guide will help you with all the information you need about this nationally recognized exam so that you can be better prepared for it.
+This ASVAB study guide will give you all of the information you need to prepare for this nationally recognized exam.

-ASVAB test is a multiple-choice test developed by the Department of Defense and is used to evaluate your mental aptitude for enlistment in the United States Army.
-The ASVAB also decides which Military Occupational Specialties (MOS) you qualify for.
-Applicants can take the ASVAB in a computerized version at a Military Entrance Processing Station (MEPS) or in a paper version at various Military Entrance Test (MET) sites around the country or at high schools as well as colleges.
+The ASVAB test is a multiple-choice test designed by the Department of Defense to evaluate your mental fitness for recruitment into the United States Army.
+The ASVAB determines which Military Occupational Specialties (MOS) you are eligible for.
+Applicants can take the ASVAB in a computerized format at a Military Entrance Processing Station (MEPS) or in a paper format at various Military Entrance Test (MET) sites across the country, including high schools and colleges.

 ASVAB Study Guide: Into ASVAB Sections

 The ASVAB test is a combination of 9 subsections that are crafted to carefully measure a test taker’s academic prowess and technical aptitude.
 This ASVAB study guide will list all sections as follows and what they cover.

 Questions in the Arithmetic reasoning subtest relate to the process of solving math word problems – you know those questions you had in elementary, middle, and high school

 You will need to take mathematical information (related to numbers, relationships, etc.) and create an arithmetic problem, and then solve it to find the right answer.